 - Pet food bags

-- Juice boxes — cut open and allowed to dry thoroughly
+- Juice boxes — cut open and allow to dry thoroughly

 - Soft drink and beer cardboard cases